GeoTIFF/georaster-layer-for-leaflet/README.md

 ## The GeoRasterLayer Class

-A custom class for rendering GeoTiff's (COG's) on a leaflet map.
-The layer extends L.Gridlayer see the [docs](https://leafletjs.com/reference-1.7.1.html#gridlayer) for inherited options and methods.
+A custom class for rendering GeoTIFF's (including COG's) on a leaflet map.
+The layer extends L.GridLayer, see the [docs](https://leafletjs.com/reference-1.7.1.html#gridlayer) for inherited options and methods.

 ### Usage Example